Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 do consistency checks elsewhere.[^1]

-So the length of the memory-sorted transcript can be anywhere from 2T elements (1 instruction load
-+ 1 possibly padding memory op for each instruction) down to T elements (1 instruction load and 1 `read` op which gets deleted), where T is the number of total ticks.
+So the length of the memory-sorted transcript can be anywhere from 2T elements (1 instruction load plus 1 possibly padding memory op for each instruction) down to T elements (1 instruction load and 1 `read` op which gets deleted), where T is the number of total ticks.
 Since the mem-sorted transcript is checked in sliding windows of size 3 with step 2, the mem-sorted transcript needs 2T + 1 elements.
 This means that we will need to pad the end of the transcript with